firefox-devtools/debugger/docs/mochitests.md

 > NOTE: Make sure you have [Yarn](https://yarnpkg.com/) installed before proceeding with the following steps

-Every time you want to run your tests, the Firefox clone needs to be rebuilt with your updated local debugger.html.
+Every time you want to run your tests, the Firefox clone needs to be rebuilt with your updated local *debugger*.
 To do that, run the following:

 ```
 yarn copy